Message to Afghanistan Veterans from

 It is important to share these thoughts and feelings with others who can understand them.
 Talking with other veterans, and getting support from mental health professionals, can help you gain perspective on the meaning of your efforts and sacrifices, as well as make sense of what lessons we can learn from this and how to move forward from here.

 The first step is to find a safe space to talk out these reactions with others who know the circumstances and understand the experience of being there.
 Hearing from other veterans and witnessing the impact their experiences have on them is key to understanding that these reactions are normal, given the extreme reality all of you had to face.
 This is why VTN offers group counselling because it greatly helps veterans see that their trauma is real, valid and shared by others.
 VTN’s clinicians also understand that military trauma is different, manageable and important to address so it doesn’t consume you.

 If you are looking for support in managing your thoughts and reactions to the current situation in Afghanistan, please contact VTN to talk to another veteran about Afghanistan or one of our programs.
-If you’re looking for more resources, we recommend this communication from the Centre of Excellence in PTSD which provides clear information regarding symptoms you may experience along with some tips on how to cope with them.
+If you’re looking for more resources, we recommend this communication from the Atlas Institute for Veterans and Families which provides clear information regarding symptoms you may experience along with some tips on how to cope with them.

 We want you to contact us